 Although aim trainers come with a lot of benefits, they have one crucial weakness.
 Which is the fact that they can’t perfectly simulate the game world in which you are trying to improve.
-Whether you take the aim trainer or in game training approach to improving aim, you will find that both have their strengths and weaknesses.
+Whether you take the aim trainer or in-game training approach to improve aim, you will find that both have their strengths and weaknesses.

-This is where a good mixture of the two come into play if you are serious about improving your aim and not wasting your time.
-Kovaaks is another great aim trainer that is striving for the same thing, Read this article for Kovaak’s vs Aimlab.
+This is where a good mixture of the two comes into play if you are serious about improving your aim and not wasting your time.
+Kovaaks is another great aim trainer who is striving for the same thing, Read this article for Kovaak’s vs Aimlab.

 Aimlab Review – Home Page

-PROS: shows score for each categories shows strengths weaknesses
+PROS: shows score for each category shows strengths weaknesses

 The home page on this aim trainer is noticeably more professional than other aim trainers and feels like a complete game.